dmgt/190C__py_communities_intro/resources.md

     -   also has a volunteer program, which is a great way to meet people
 -   [SciPy](https://www.scipy2019.scipy.org/)
     -   NextJuly 2019, in Austin TX
-    -   Personal note: I had the good fortune to attend SciPy thanks to a scholarship, and the folks I met, including people who turned out to be on the Jupyter core development team at UC Berkeley, were really welcoming
+    -   Personal note: I had the good fortune to attend SciPy 2017 thanks to a scholarship, and the folks I met, including people who turned out to be on the Jupyter development team at UC Berkeley, were really welcoming!

-#### Remote!
+#### Online/remote!

+- Lots of python community on Twitter - check out folks like @python_tip, @wesmckinn (created pandas), @WillingCarol (python for education, CPython core developer), and @ProjectJupyter :)
 - [PyLadies Remote](https://remote.pyladies.com/index.html) - hosts online tutorials open to everyone

 #### Other useful online resources